Sankhya-S/NVIDIA_Clinicians_Assistant/README.md

 - **Context Precision**: Evaluates how much of the retrieved context was actually relevant and necessary to answer the question by comparing it against a reference answer.
 - **Response Relevance**: Measures whether the generated response actually answers the given question, regardless of whether it's factual or faithful to the context.
 It's purely about relevance to the query.
 It assigns lower scores to incomplete or redundant answers and higher scores to highly relevant responses.
 The metric is computed using three elements: the user_input, the retrieved_contexts, and the response.

-### Architectures for Evaluation
-We have developed and named four architectures to measure performance and improve the chatbot's effectiveness:
-1. **Basic RAG**: The simplest implementation of a RAG pipeline.
-2. **Advanced Document Splitting RAG**: Incorporates optimized document chunking strategies.
-3. **Hybrid Search RAG**: Combines vector search with traditional keyword-based search.
-4. **Advanced Document Splitting and Hybrid Search RAG**: Integrates advanced document splitting with hybrid search for maximum performance.

 ### Evaluation Results
 ![RAGAS_Evaluation](Image_Folder/RAG_evals.png)